 "Hey, I Know Your Work" Mentorship Program

-Graduate students, recent graduates, or early career historians can meet with experienced scholars to discuss research, professional aspirations, or simply to get acquainted.
+Graduate students, recent graduates, or early career historians meet with experienced scholars to discuss research, professional aspirations, or simply to get acquainted.

 The OAH’s Committee on the Status of African American, Latino/a, Asian American, Native American (ALANA) Historians and ALANA Histories is committed to intersectionality in its conception, constitution, and in the practice of its rotating members.
 Our mission is to serve a broad swath of the rising underrepresented scholars in our craft.
 Mentees have the opportunity to learn strategies to navigate an academic career from a more senior scholar aligned with ALANA’s goals.
 Look for ALANA-endorsed mentors on the listing.